Nishantdd/vedai-Yolov8/README.md

 # vedai-Yolov8
-A python script to trail a YOLO model on Vedai dataset
+A python script to train a YOLO model on Vedai dataset and Detection script that detects the bounding box and use SORT algorithm for tracking.

 # Requirements
 ```